robahall/robahall.github.io/_posts/2018-01-13-Performing-ANOVA-Analysis.md

 ![F and P-value in pandas](/images/Performing-ANOVA-Analysis/f_pvalue.png){:class="img-responsive"}

-From this we see our p-value is $$\le$$ 0.05 so we can reject our null hypothesis and statistically say that our treatmeant means are different.
+From this we see our p-value is $$\le$$ 0.05 so we can reject our null hypothesis and statistically say that our treatment means are different.

 So that was really long an involved so lets check our answer using the built-in function.